By: Delanee Wilson

-“Booty Shakers Ball” continues with a nostalgic, classic-rock feel with apparent influence from icons such as The Rolling Stones and The Beatles.
+“Booty Shakers Ball” continues with a nostalgic, classic-rock feel with apparent influence from icons such as The Rolling Stones.
 The album takes twists and turns throughout with hints of funk and pop like The Bee Gee’s and Michael Jackson, but stays central and cohesive with the consistency of bold guitars and brash vocals.

 With songs like “Giuliana” and “Alice”, Derek shows off the effortless, soulful tones in his voice, while bassist Trevor Sutton takes matters into his own hands and brings a sense of adventure into the songs with the bassline.
 All the while, drummer Nolan Le Vine is the most important part of the equation, bringing everything full circle with effective drums that piece the songs together.

 The band manages to create the perfect balance between serious and playful lyrics, with a heartfelt investigation of dreams in “Fight The War” and a frivolous, uplifting depiction of fun in “Monkey Business”.
 You can tell the band’s ideas were limitless; they dished out anything and everything they felt with this album.